UPDATE: Parents react after former daycare worker charged with aggravated child abuse

 Aukeera Tellis is set to go before a judge Wednesday.

-PREVIOUS UPDATE: A former daycare worker has been charged with aggravated child abuse.
+PREVIOUS STORY: A former daycare worker has been charged with aggravated child abuse.

 On the April 19, Chattanooga Police responded to a child abuse call at the daycare.
 The owner of the child care facility told Chattanooga Police officers that she watched Tellis grab one of the children by the arm in a violent manner.